Welcome to the YAAR! project: Youth Against Antimicrobial Resistance

 The multimedia outputs were shared on the project partners' social media platforms throughout World Antimicrobial Awareness Week (WAAW) in November 2020.

 YAAR! was coordinated by a project team comprising senior engagement practitioners and researchers based in Wellcome Africa and Asia Programme centres: Oxford University Clinical Research Unit (OUCRU) in Vietnam and Nepal, Mahidol Oxford Research Unit (MORU) in Thailand and KEMRI Wellcome Trust Research Programme (KEMRI) in Kenya.
 Additional technical inputs were provided by a team of scientific advisors.
-It was supported by Wellcome
+It was supported by Wellcome.

 The project also produced an AMR Learning Framework for Children and Young People, aimed at teachers, educators, research scientists, and informal learning providers.
 The framework identifies key learning outcomes appropriate to different age groups that are applicable across a diverse range of settings and learning environments.